1601-mma2013/One_Call/README.md

 ####Business and marketing plans

 1.Users
-Young adult
+People who own a handphone and require help in case of emergencies

 2.Users Behaviour
-*User prefer a fast and simple application.
+* Users prefer a fast and simple application.
-*User doesn't like complex layout design.
+* Users want to be able to contact close friends or families during emergencies.
+* Users prefer an application with simple interface.

 3.Existence of this application
-*User able to get the direct information of the nearest contact and location based on emergency button.
+* Users are able to contact/seek help from the nearest emergency stations or close friends and families.

-4.What's the different from
+4. How is this different from the rest
+* Simple easy to use interface.
-*A customized service specifically for Malaysia country.
+* A customized service specifically for Malaysia.
-*More friendly application.
+* Up-to-date accurate information of emergency stations in Malaysia.

 5.Goal
 *To minimize the time taken for users to get the contact number and location when they are in emergency.